 Alaska Coldly Pushes Texas Aside

-Joe South’s first 45 is a novelty tune that playfully laments Texas’s change in status as the nation’s largest state upon Alaska’s entry into the Union:
+One of Joe South’s earliest 45s is a novelty tune that playfully laments Texas’s change in status as the nation’s largest state upon Alaska’s entry into the Union: